 Nestled within the Atherton Tableland to the northwest of Cairns, Kuranda is a charming rainforest village on the edge of beautiful Barron Gorge National Park.
 It’s famed for its rainforest markets that take place every day and feature a range of locally-crafted produce, handicrafts and clothing.

-Spend a day walking through magnificent Barron Gorge National Park on ancient trails that were originally established by the Djabugai people.
+Spend a day walking through magnificent Barron Gorge National Park on ancient trails that the Djabugai people originally established.
 Witness the dramatic Barron Falls as they surge into the Barron River, with the birdlife particularly impressive during the early morning hours.
 Or get a unique perspective on the region and its flora and fauna during a Kuranda Riverboat Cruise.

-Kuranda is also home to a number of wildlife sanctuaries where you can get up close to native species, including Birdworld, the Butterfly Sanctuary and the Kuranda Koala Gardens.
-For a truly unique wildlife experience, head to the Australian Venom Zoo that is dedicated to venomous animals and shows live venom extractions being conducted for medical research.
+Kuranda is also home to several wildlife sanctuaries where you can get up close to native species, including Birdworld, the Butterfly Sanctuary and the Kuranda Koala Gardens.
+For a truly unique wildlife experience, head to the Australian Venom Zoo dedicated to venomous animals and show live venom extractions being conducted for medical research.